+The health and security our employees have long been a key focus for Valrhona.
+In the face of new risks posed by the coronavirus, we have worked to ensure that all possible safety measures are in place.
 In February 2020 we set up a Covid-19 taskforce to manage our response to the pandemic and so enable us to protect our staff as best as possible.
 Customer orders fell as coronavirus hit the gastronomy sector, forcing us to slow our activities and even put staff on furlough.
 We worked hard to support staff through these radical changes to their working lives.
 During this unprecedented period, we set a WhatsApp group for 830 employees to keep the team together.
 Our training managers also put into place the French government's FNE Training offer, enabling 70 people to benefit from professional training during this period.
 When lockdown in France ended on May 11, our staff gradually come back to work.
 During this time, our health and safety teams worked with the members of the Health Safety Committee and with managers to define the health protocols with which we would now have to live.
 The contribution of our teams to help meet the needs of the company has been exceptional.
-Since May 12, we have implemented strict health and safety rules in our offices and production sites: mask wearing for all, obligatory temperature checks when arriving on site, ensuring physical distancing between staff members and running internal communications campaigns around protective measures.
+May 12, we have implemented strict health and safety rules in our offices and production sites: mask wearing for all, obligatory temperature checks when arriving on site, ensuring physical distancing between staff members and running internal communications campaigns around protective measures.
 While homeworking was already available at Valrhona before the pandemic, it has now become the norm for the majority of our staff.
 We have encouraged our staff to take essential office supplies home with them, including chairs and computer supports, to ensure that their working environments are as comfortable as possible.
 To ensure physical distancing, virtual meetings are the norm and in person meetings allowed only where we are unable to find another option.
 We have also reduced business travel to the bare minimum.
 In such uncertain times, and with many working from home, it has been vital for us to keep our staff up to date with the latest developments and to make sure that they still feel part of the team, even at a distance.
 To do so, we have focused on ensuring regular, transparent communication.
 During the first lockdown, we did this via our company wide WhatsApp groups, moving this communication to email once staff began to return to work after the lockdown lifted.
-We also launched a regular video series "What's Up FSP", which continues to this day, 16 in which our CEO and board members shared information about Valrhona's performance and crisis management plans, as well as answering questions from staff.
+We also launched a regular video series "What's Up FSP", which continues to this day, in which our CEO and board members shared information about Valrhona's performance and crisis management plans, as well as answering questions from staff.
 As of October 2020, the Valrhona executive team also runs a monthly webinar for all managers, in which they discuss the latest company developments, including performance and strategy, and also answer questions from attendees.
 Overall, since the beginning of the pandemic, we have recorded 51 cases of Covid-19 at Valrhona, that is 6% of our workforce, and no hospitalizations.
 Thanks to the care and attention of our staff, as well the work of our health and safety teams, we also had no cases of workplace clusters.